fuzzylogicxx/fuzzylogic/posts/features-of-my-personal-site.md

 tags:
 - entry
 - web
-draft: true
+- personalwebsite
 ---
 I like the metaphor for personal websites of _tending to a digital garden_.

 Like all gardens, they can become a bit unruly and need some weeding.
 Right now, as I consider updating some software and freshening things up, I realise that I’ve let it overgrow a tad.

 So, here’s a post in which I’ll log my website’s current features.
 This should be useful in and of itself as a stepping stone to writing a proper readme.
 However it’ll also help me reflect on my website’s health and maintainability so I can decide which features to nourish and which to prune.

+Note: this post will take a bit of time and a few sessions, so please regard it as a work in progress.
 ---

 ## What I want

-Before getting lost in stuff I have, I thought it’d be good to set out my higher-level goals and what I feel I have the time to sustain.
+Before getting lost in stuff I _have_, I thought it’d be good to set out my higher-level goals and what I feel I have the time to sustain.
 I think I’d like:

-- retain SEO through updates
+- retain URLs and SEO through updates
-- four hundos (or close to)
-- simplicity: minimal dependencies, ease of updating
+- excellent accessibility and performance (four hundos on lighthouse is a good start)
 - use the best of modern web standards
+- simplicity: minimal dependencies, easy to make technical updates
+- to maintain some documentation to support ease of updating
+- minimal noise: I don’t want a bunch of emails and alerts from third parties
-- sensibly structured content
+- sensibly organised content
-- a bit of design personality
+- a search function
+- some personality in the design and content
-- be able to add and edit content easily
+- be able to add and edit content easily (a CMS would be nice)
 - be able to insert photos into content easily

-- a search function
+And here are a few lower-level wants:

+- code snippets should look good

 ## What I actually have

 This is gonna be a much lower-level set of features than the above goals, but that’s OK.
 I can ask myself whether each supports my wider goals and are worth the effort.

-### Overall approach
+### Main engine

 It’s a statically generated site powered by Eleventy.

+The code is hosted on GitHub.
+I use for Netlify for production builds, deployments and hosting.

-I’m happy with this – it brings a lot of flexibility and performamnce benefits.
+I’m happy with this stack.
+The parts play well together, it’s free, and it brings a lot of flexibility and performamance benefits.

+### CMS

+I don’t currently have one, having previously tried both Netlify CMS and Forestry for a while then gave up on them.
+I currently [use github.com as my CMS](https://fuzzylogic.me/posts/how-i-use-github-as-jamstack-cms/).
+That works but isn’t ideal.
+I’m looking for another free or cheap solution.

+### Content features

+#### Readable time

+I created this Eleventy filter to show “time of post” on posts of type `note`.
+That’s a situation where the `readableDate` filter included with the Eleventy starter blog wasn’t precise enough.

-### Tags infrastructure
+#### Tags infrastructure

 I have the following pages:
 - _all tags_ page
 - all posts tagged with [tag]

-### Photos section
+#### Photos section

 There’s a photos index page and a page for individual photos.
 I’m not 100% sure why I created this.

 Photos are grabbed fetched from Cloudinary using an 11ty [JavaScript data file](https://www.11ty.dev/docs/data-js/).
+I note that I’ve set it to only fetch those photos when the node environment is `production`.
+One of the effects of that seems to be that the /photos/ page is not generated (you get a 404) when I build the site locally.
+I think that’s because the `photos` data collection is empty therefore cannot be paginated therefore the page is not generated.

+## Actions I’ve realised I can take

+- rename `eleventy.js` to `eleventy.config.js` like in the [Eleventy base blog](https://github.com/11ty/eleventy-base-blog)
+- …

 To be continued!